You're reading the Texas version.Change state →

 • Bond hearings: If you are detained, you may request a bond hearing before an immigration judge.
 The judge will decide whether to release you on bond (usually $1,500 or more) or keep you detained under INA § 236.

 Step 1: Get a lawyer immediately.
-Find free or low-cost immigration legal help through the EOIR list of pro bono legal service providers at justice.gov/eoir or call the National Immigration Legal Services hotline at 1-800-354-0365.
+EOIR's pro bono legal service provider list at justice.gov/eoir, or call the National Immigration Legal Services hotline at 1-800-354-0365.
+The 5x success rate is real — it changes everything.

-Step 2: Attend every court hearing.
-Write down your court date, time, and location as soon as you receive your Notice to Appear.
-Check your hearing date by calling the EOIR automated hotline at 1-800-898-7180 with your A-number.
+Step 2: Attend every hearing.
+Write down date, time, and courtroom the moment you get the NTA.
+Check your hearing status with the EOIR automated hotline at 1-800-898-7180 using your A-number.

 Step 3: If detained, request a bond hearing.
-Your lawyer can ask the immigration judge to set bond so you can be released while your case proceeds.
-Bring evidence of community ties, employment, and family relationships.
+Your lawyer asks the immigration judge to set bond.
+Bring evidence of community ties — employment, family, length of residence, tax returns.
+Common bond amounts run $1,500 and up.

-Step 4: Explore all forms of relief with your lawyer.
-Common options include: cancellation of removal, asylum, adjustment of status, withholding of removal, and protection under the Convention Against Torture (CAT).
+Step 4: Map every available form of relief with your lawyer.
+Cancellation of removal, asylum, adjustment of status, withholding of removal, and protection under the Convention Against Torture (CAT).
+Most cases have multiple available paths.

-Step 6: If you lose, appeal to the Board of Immigration Appeals (BIA) within 30 days of the judge's decision by filing Form EOIR-26.
-You can then petition for review to the federal circuit court of appeals within 30 days of the BIA decision.
+Step 6: If you lose, appeal within 30 days.
+File Form EOIR-26 with the Board of Immigration Appeals.
+From there, you can petition for review to the federal circuit court of appeals within another 30 days under INA § 242.
+Each level has its own evidence rules and deadlines.

 What should you NOT do?

-Don't ignore the Notice to Appear (NTA).
-This is the most important document in your case.
-Read it carefully and bring it to every meeting with your lawyer.
+Don't ignore the Notice to Appear.
+The NTA is the foundational document of your case.
+Read it carefully and bring it to every legal meeting.

-Don't agree to voluntary departure unless you understand the consequences.
-Voluntary departure avoids a formal removal order on your record, but it means leaving the country within a specific deadline.
-If you fail to leave by the deadline, you face a fine of $1,000–$5,000 and a 10-year bar.
-Discuss this option carefully with a lawyer.
+Don't accept voluntary departure without understanding the consequences.
+It avoids a formal removal order on your record but commits you to leaving the country by a specific date.
+Miss that date and you face a $1,000–$5,000 fine plus a 10-year bar.
+Discuss carefully with a lawyer.

-Don't skip your court date.
-Missing an immigration court hearing results in an in absentia removal order under INA § 240(b)(5).
-If you cannot attend, ask your lawyer to request a continuance in advance.
+Don't miss court.
+An in absentia removal order under INA § 240(b)(5) is automatic on a missed hearing.
+If you genuinely can't attend, your lawyer should file for a continuance in advance.

-Don't sign anything without understanding it.
-If ICE presents you with documents in a language you do not understand, do not sign them.
-Request an interpreter and ask for a lawyer.
+Don't sign anything you don't understand.
+If documents are in a language you don't read, don't sign.
+Request an interpreter and a lawyer.

 You came here to know your rights — help someone else know theirs.